Erin Moriarty: Career

-In June 2016, she was cast in lead role the LD Entertainment feature film The Miracle Season along with Danika Yarosh and Helen Hunt; the film was released in 2018.
+In June 2016, she was cast in the lead role in the LD Entertainment feature film The Miracle Season along with Danika Yarosh and Helen Hunt; the film was released in 2018.
 Also in 2018, she appeared in the films The Extraordinary Journey of the Fakir and Monster Party.
 Later that year, she appeared in Driven which centers around the sting operation which brought down auto mogul John DeLorean; the movie premiered at the 2018 Venice Film Festival and was filmed in Puerto Rico in 2017 during Hurricane Maria.

 In December 2017, she was cast as Annie January / Starlight in The Boys, Amazon Studios's loose adaptation of Garth Ennis and Darick Robertson's comic book of the same name.
 The series was released in July 2019.
 The show's second season premiered in September 2020 with a third season initially scheduled to be released in 2021, but was delayed until June 3, 2022.
+A fourth season premiered on June 13, 2024.
+A fifth and final season premiered on April 8, 2026.
+Moriarty also reprised the role of Annie January / Starlight in Gen V Season 2 (2025), appearing as part of the crossover between the two shows.

 In March 2024, Moriarty was cast in the neo-noir thriller Lips Like Sugar, alongside Woody Harrelson, Owen Wilson and others.
 Filming began that month.

 Personal life

-Moriarty has claimed that she has been the target of misogynistic trolling over her role on The Boys.
+Moriarty has been the target of misogynistic trolling over her role on The Boys.
 On January 17, 2024, journalist and media personality Megyn Kelly ran a segment about the "societal illness of plastic surgery", during which she speculated that Moriarty has had plastic surgery to augment her face.
 On January 26, 2024, Moriarty denied this, denounced Kelly's statements as misogynistic harassment, and stated that the scrutinized changes in her appearance were due to natural aging, weight loss, and makeup.
 She also announced that as a result of Kelly's statements, she would be taking an extensive break from Instagram.
 On February 3, 2024, Moriarty returned to the platform, thanking her fans for their support.

-In May 2025, Moriarty was diagnosed with Graves disease.
+In May 2025, Moriarty was diagnosed with Graves' disease.
+She was diagnosed with the condition shortly after filming episode 4 of The Boys season 5, when she started losing the ability to walk, and later credited the encouragement of costar Jack Quaid to seek medical attention as instrumental in her diagnosis.
+She filmed episodes 7 and 8 while undergoing treatment.
+In April 2026, Moriarty said she would not be watching the season, stating that she would be prioritizing her psychological health.